19rehan/Concrete-Compressive-Strength-Prediction-using-keras/README.md

 * **Visualization:** Matplotlib, Seaborn

 ## ☁️ Deployment Plan
-The final model is designed to be saved as an `.h5` file and is ready for deployment on cloud platforms like **AWS, GCP, or Azure** [cite: 2025-12-21].
+The final model is designed to be saved as an `.h5` file and is ready for deployment on cloud platforms like **AWS, GCP, or Azure**.